AneesGeek/Socialdistancedetector/README.md

 # Socialdistancedetector
-To check whether people are in socila distance or not using python and opencv To run these files download the yolo weights file from:link will be updated soon After downloading the file paste it in yolo-coco folder Now to run the program do the foll:
+To check whether people are in social distance or not using python and opencv To run these files download the yolo weights file from:link will be updated soon After downloading the file paste it in yolo-coco folder Now to run the program do the foll: